sudhanshugupta09/Optical-Character-Recognition/README.md

 1) Segemtation using bounding box.
 This is done by first dividing the page of text into seperate lines aand then segementing out individual characters from each line.
 2) Training and Recognition is done based on Hu's Movement Invariants.

-For further details, please refer to the project report provided.- Report.docx
+For further details, please refer to the project report provided.- [Report File](ProjectReport/Report.docx)